Vya4ekk/Matrice_and_Files_with_Menu/README.md

 Files input and output in C++/Interactive menu

 This repository about my first work with Files in C++, and using my math skills with matrice using two-dimensional array.
 And it's my first try to use interactive menu(i think it's bad, but for first try not terribly).

+Next time ill try to do my best in menu better!